-Q.4 Assertion: Frequency of crossing overs is higher than the observed frequency of recombination of traits in the offsprings.
+4. Assertion: Frequency of crossing overs is higher than the observed frequency of recombination of traits in the offspring.

-Reason: More than one cross over many occur simultaneously between the same chromatids.
+Reason: More than one cross over many occurs simultaneously between the same chromatids.

-- Ans.
-A-If both A and R are true and R is the correct explanation of A. - Q.5 Assertion: A woman is capable of suing a man of refusing to own a child, who has blood group O. The man has blood group B and woman has A.
+Ans.
+A-Both A and R are true and R is the correct explanation of A.

+5. Assertion: A woman is capable of suing a man of refusing to own a child, who has blood group O. The man has blood group B and the woman has A.

-Reason: She is right as genetically; he can be the father of the child.
+Reason: She is right genetically; he can be the father of the child.

-- Ans:- A both A and R are true and R is the correct explanation of A. - Q.6 Assertion: There is expression of only one gene of the parental character in Mendelian monohybrid cross in F1 generation.
+Ans:- A both A and R are true and R is the correct explanation of A.

+6. Assertion: There is expression of only one gene of the parental character in Mendelian monohybrid cross in F1 generation.